olamilekan000/Records-Finder/README.md

 ### Documentation

-To make a fetch records between a specified date, make a POST request to the endpoint using the payload as seen below
+To fetch records between a specified date, make a POST request to the endpoint below using the payload as seen below

 ```sh